What a DATING COACH can teach your small business about NETWORKING (by BigHeads founder, John Palumbo)

 So, the takeaway for YOU is simple – always consider approaches and techniques from OUTSIDE industries to inspire innovations and solutions for your own.

-You might not immediately see how the marching behavior of ants could help a major airline create a more efficient boarding process…or how techniques used by a bounty hunter could help a fortune 500 company find the best employees to hire…or how a tool used by a car restoration specialist could lead to a new color-matching product for a cosmetics company, but these are the types of unexpected connections we make every day to help companies create innovative new products and ideas.
+You might not immediately see how a paint-blending tool used by a car restoration specialist could lead to a new product for a cosmetics company…or how analyzing the marching behavior of ants could help a major airline develop a more efficient boarding process…or how techniques used by a bounty hunter could help a fortune 500 company find the best employees to hire…but innovation often results from industry “CROSS POLLINATION.”

-Step 2 – BigHeads ID: We will methodically scour our network of 1,000 creative minds, experts and problem-solvers and identify FIVE BigHeads who “connect” with your objective in unique and unexpected ways.
+Step 3 – BigHeads ID: We will methodically scour our network of 1,000 bright minds, experts and problem-solvers and identify 5-10 BigHeads who “connect” with your objective in unique and unexpected ways.
 For example:

-A company focused on finding new and unique ways to LAUNCH a new product could expect to be introduced to unexpected BigHeads who “launch” things in OUTSIDE industries such as musicians who launch albums, reality TV producers who launch shows, designers who launch boutique hotels, etc.
+A brand focused on finding new and unique ways to LAUNCH a new product could expect to learn from unexpected BigHeads who “launch” things in OUTSIDE industries such as musicians who launch albums, reality TV producers who launch shows, designers who launch boutique hotels, etc.

-A company focused on identifying tactics to make areas of their business more EFFICIENT could expect to be introduced to unexpected BigHeads who are experts in efficiency such as a beekeeper (bees extremely efficient), an air traffic controller, etc.
+A company interested in finding ways to make areas of their business more EFFICIENT could expect to learn from unexpected BigHeads who are experts in efficiency such as a beekeeper (bees are extremely efficient), an air traffic controller, etc.

 Carlyn Kelly, EVP of Strategy and Innovation